 We have developed each 3 credit-hour course into an accelerated 8-week format.
 This allows busy people to complete courses efficiently.
 This also allows students to limit themselves to two courses in an 8-week term and remain qualified for full financial aid (12 credit hours per semester).

 Yes.
 Just like an on-campus course, textbooks are required for each online course.
 We will provide you with the book list before the course begins, so you can purchase the books at your favorite bookseller.
 Be very careful ordering used textbooks online as there may be long delays in delivery.

-MCC also requires all students to purchase of the Logos Bible Software: Bronze edition from Logos Bible Software.
-You may choose from the bronze, sliver, gold, platinum, diamond, or portfolio editions with a 50% academic discount (enrollment verified).
-Payment plans are available through Logos.
+MCC also requires all students to have Logos Bible Software: Bronze edition from Logos Bible Software.
+Students who enroll in BIB 112 will be charged a book fee of $335 (a 50% discount) and the software will be provided to you (students who already have the software will be credited upon proof of ownership).
+You may choose to upgrade to sliver, gold, platinum, diamond, or portfolio editions with a 50% academic discount (enrollment verified).

 Will I get personal attention?